 John Michael Koffi, 21 years old, is originally from the Democratic Republic of Congo.
 As a refugee, he has lived and traveled in multiple countries in East and Southern Africa, Western Europe and The United States of America.
 He is currently an undergraduate student at the University of British Columbia, Vancouver campus, in Canada.
 With a promising of continuous investment into his creative works and advocacy, Refuge-e: The Journey Much Desired is his first book.

 A bit more . . .

 Koffi is an author, a poet, a musician – singer, songwriter and guitarist, as well as a public speaker.
-At UBC, Koffi is a co-representative of African Studies Minor Program for, and is presently the president of UBC Africa Awareness Initiative, and volunteers as a Wellness Peer.
+At UBC, Koffi has worked as a co-representative of African Studies Minor Program for, and is presently the president of UBC Africa Awareness Initiative, and volunteers as a Wellness Peer.
 In Vancouver, he currently serves as a member of the advisory board for LEVEL Youth Granting, a newly formed initiative by the Vancouver Foundation which aims at providing grants for charities and donees across British Columbia to engage Indigenous and racialized immigrant and refugee young people in staff leadership and board governance.
 He also serves as an advisor for Sky School, a charity organization which provides education to displaced youth globally.
 Koffi reaches many communities through numerous speaking engagements, musical and poetry performances – mostly organized by charities, university clubs and schools.
 He hopes to expand his horizon to the entire Canada and the world.